revzet77/COP4331C_Group01/artifacts/architecture.md

 # Internationalization/Localization

-This is not required as our game will only be in English.
+The deployment of this game will only be in the United States so there will be no need to consider internationalization.
+Not to mention that there are no variables such as time, language, or measurement that would differ depending on the region.

 # Input/Output

 Keyboard input will move the player around, as well as fire/use any weapons.
-The result will be the movement of the player on the screen and a fun, interactive experience for the user.
+The result will be the animation and actions of the player model on the screen.
+Input is all handled in the input handler class with an updating functioning polling every frame, error checking here is rather pointless seeing as Unity has a solid model for handling keyboard input, but try-catch blocks are added for sanity sake in case something does happen.

 # Error Processing